liamrabetian/parking-reserve/README.md

 This is a simple, yet optimized parking reservation system written in Django. in order to get the program running just do the following:

-1 - python3 -m pip install -r requirments.txt
+1 - python3 -m pip install -r requirements.txt

 2 - migrate the database